 Uranus and Neptune, the so-called ice giants, are the only major planets in our solar system that aren't easily visible to the unaided eye.
-If you already know what these planets look like and just need charts to find them, skip to the bottom of this article on finding these ice giants in 2019–2020.
+If you already know what these planets look like and just need charts to find them, scroll down.
 But if you've never seen Uranus or Neptune before, it's helpful to know how they were discovered in the first place.
 Every time you set out to find a new celestial object, you are in some sense reliving the original discovery.

 The Discovery of Uranus